Peter Beard: Early life and education

-Peter Beard was born in 1938 in New York, the son of Roseanne (Hoare) and Anson McCook Beard Jr., heir to a railroad fortune.
-He was raised in New York City, Alabama, and Islip, Long Island.
-Beard began keeping diaries as a young boy and making photographs, as an extension of the diaries, at the age of 12.
-A graduate of Pomfret School, he entered Yale University in 1957, with the intention of pursuing pre-med studies, only to switch his major to art history.
+Beard was raised in New York City, Alabama, and Islip, Long Island.
+He began keeping diaries as a young boy and making photographs, as an extension of the diaries, at the age of 12.

+During Pomfret School, at seventeen, he went on a life-changing trip to Africa with Quentin Keynes, the explorer and great-grandson of Charles Darwin, working on a film documenting rare wildlife, including the white and black rhinos of Zululand.

+Peter followed grandfather Anson Sr. to Yale University in 1957, with the intention of pursuing pre-med studies, only to switch his major to art history.
 At Yale, he was tapped into the secret society Scroll and Key.
 His mentors at Yale included Josef Albers, Richard Lindner and Vincent Scully.
 Beard graduated with a BA in 1961.